alinnman/celestial-navigation/README.md

 $R = \cot \left( h_a + \frac{7.31}{h_a + 4.4} \right)$

-Where $R$ is the refraction in arc minutes and $h_a$ is the measured angle from zenith
+Where $R$ is the refraction in arc minutes and $h_a$ is the measured angle from zenith in degrees.

 ## 2. Sight reduction